volentixlabsinc/venue-server/README.md

 ### Scraping and Calculations

-Scraping of the users' profiles and their posts in Bitcointalk is done regularly in the background at a regular interval of roughly 5 minutes.
+Scraping of the users' profiles and their posts in Bitcointalk is done regularly in the background roughly every 5 minutes.
 Upon completion of every scraping round, the total points are calculated which is the basis for the ranking and the dynamic computation of VTX tokens earned by each user.
 All these cascade of background tasks are executed automatically by a periodic call to the `update_data()` function in `venue/tasks.py`.

 ## Maintainers